hunter-teacher-cert/unit_plan-aprado/Lessons/10-12Projects/10Lesson_plan.md

 ## Data Science Group Projects

 ### Objective
+- Students can find data sets.
+- Clean and filter the data sets.
+- Create visualizations based ont he data.
+- Analyze  the data and make conclusions.

 ### Standards
 9-12.CT.2 Collect and evaluate data from multiple sources for use in a computational artifact.